RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 - Confirmation that they are willing to permit the compatibility test
 - A date by which the test must be completed.
 This may be adjusted as necessary by the set maintainer at their discretion
+- Any other restrictions or requirements not otherwise explained in this doc

 ### Step 3 - The Player's Agreement
 If a player agrees to the terms set forth by the set maintainer, they must respond and acknowledge such.
-Once a player agrees to the compatibility test, they must actively show progress in the set.

 ### Step 4 - The Set Maintainer Links the Test Hash
 The set maintainer will link the hash and label it **COMPATIBILITY TEST - NOT FOR PLAYER USE** and inform the tester.